Skip to Content

 St. John’s Wort is actually the most prescribed herbal remedy for anxiety (along with yarrow).
 It’s also one of the most studied teas for anxiety and depression.

-I had never heard of this yellow flowering plant before but it’s actually very common worldwide.
+I had never heard of this yellow flowering plant before, but it’s actually very common worldwide.
 In fact it’s often referred to as somewhat of a weed because the only places it won’t grow is in the tropics, deserts, and polar regions.

 St. John’s Wort kind of works like anti-depressants and anti-anxiety meds.
 They stop your brain from using neurotransmitters like serotonin, dopamine, GABA, and norepinephrine.
 This opens up your brain to be used more effectively, and as an effect makes you feel happier.
-You can read more about the studies on St. John’s Wort here.
+You can read more about the studies on St. John’s Wort.

 7. Yarrow Tea For Anxiety And Depression

 Yarrow is a flowering plant that has been used for centuries for its medicinal properties.
-The flower can actually be in a range of beautiful colours – from white and soft pastels to vibrant shades of yellow, red, orange, and gold.
+The flower can actually be in a range of beautiful colours, from white and soft pastels to vibrant shades of yellow, red, orange, and gold.
 Because there are so many variations of this plant, studying it has not been easy.

 Yarrow does have promising effects as a tea for anxiety and depression as it contains flavonoids and alkaloids.
-This was shown in a 2012 study with mice and yarrow extract where it had anxiolytic-like effects – read more here.
-Based on previous research, a paper published in 2016 showed alkaloids have a lot of potential to be a natural antidepressant.
+This was shown in a 2012 study with mice and yarrow extract where it had anxiolytic-like effects.

 8. Rosemary Tea For Better Mental Health

-Rosemary tea is the same rosemary herb you use in your cooking.
-It’s actually from the mint family as well.
 Rosemary is known to be a good mind booster that’s beneficial for our mental health (this includes things like concentration, memory, but also stress, anxiety, and depression).

 There was a 2021 study that showed promising results as a tea for anxiety.
 Using rosemary tea for 10 days participants were shown to have an increase in BDN – a depression biomarker.
 It’s believed that rosemary contains both antidepressant and anxiolytic properties, but more studies are still needed.
-You can read more here.

 9. Hops